sdbtools/void-pi/README.md

 - all settings can be saved in a file and loaded on startup.
 File name is controlled via `--config` command line argument.
 - passwords are never saved in files even temporarily.
 - Bootloaders
-    - uses GRUB, rEFIind, or Limine as a bootloader.
+    - uses GRUB, rEFInd, or Limine as a bootloader.
     - GRUB supports btrfs, ext2, ext3, ext4, and xfs file systems.
-    - rEFIind supports btrfs, ext2, ext3, and ext4 file systems.
+    - rEFInd supports btrfs, ext2, ext3, and ext4 file systems.
-    - rEFIind is configured to use kernel auto detection.
+    - rEFInd is configured to use kernel auto detection.
     - Limine supports ext2, ext3, and ext4 file systems.
-    - if a bootloader doesn't support a file system, then installer will create an ext4 `/boot` partition.
+    - if a bootloader doesn't support a file system (or LVM, or LUKS), then installer will create an ext4 `/boot` partition.
 - LUKS
-    - LUKS can be used with GRUB.
+    - LUKS can be used with GRUB, rEFInd, and Limine.
-    - whole system on LUKS, including encrypted `/boot`
+    - In case of GRUB whole system is located on LUKS, including encrypted `/boot`
+    - In case of rEFInd and Limine installer will create an unencrypted ext4 `/boot` partition.

 ### Templates